videlais/learning-ink-unity/_chapters/chapter13/index.md

 ## Story Organization

 Ink uses the `INCLUDE` keyword to pull the contents of other files into a central one.
-This helps when organizing projects through dividing up files as parts of area, regions, character, or other logical divisions.
+This helps when organizing projects through dividing up files as parts of areas, regions, characters, or other logical divisions.

+> **Note:** As of 2025, the INCLUDE system remains the standard way to organize Ink projects.
+This pattern is still widely used and recommended for maintaining large, complex narratives.

 For example, if a project had two areas that were self-contained in files matching their names, it might look like the following: